 (20) a.
 Stocks, Bonds, Blind Trusts, and Debt Holdings.
 To be completed by city elected officials, chief or deputy chief operating officers; chief or deputy chiefs of staff; commissioners, department heads, or their equivalents; deputy commissioners, deputy department heads, or their equivalents; and employees in the Mayor's office who report directly to the Mayor.
-During 2017, did you hold more than \$10,000 in any stock, bond, blind trust, debenture, or other form of debt obligation of any corporation or business entity?
+During 2018, did you hold more than \$10,000 in any stock, bond, blind trust, debenture, or other form of debt obligation of any corporation or business entity?
 Select no if your holdings are in mutual funds, personal checking accounts, time deposit accounts, other savings or retirement accounts held by a financial institution or the U.S. government, or any city deferred compensation or pension program.
-Yes No b.
-What is the name of the stock, bond, blind trust, debenture, or other debt obligation?
-(21) a.
+Yes No (21) a.
 Relatives Employed by the City.
 To be completed by the City Council President and members of the City Council.
-Since January 1, 2017, has the City employed any of the following relatives or other related persons: • Your husband or wife • Your registered domestic partner • Your father, mother, or their spouses • Your brother, sister, or their spouses • Your son, daughter, or their spouses • Your grandfather, grandmother, or grandchild • Any relative living in your household • Any person whom you intend to marry or with whom you intend to form a household • Any other natural person having the same legal residence as you Yes No b.
+Since January 1, 2018, has the City employed any of the following relatives or other related persons: • Your husband or wife • Your registered domestic partner • Your father, mother, or their spouses • Your brother, sister, or their spouses • Your son, daughter, or their spouses • Your grandfather, grandmother, or grandchild • Any relative living in your household • Any person whom you intend to marry or with whom you intend to form a household • Any other natural person having the same legal residence as you Yes No b.
 What is the relative's name? c.
 What is your relationship?
 Spouse or registered domestic partner Father, mother, or their spouses Brother, sister, or their spouses Son, daughter, or their spouses Grandfather, grandmother, or grandchild Any relative living in your household Any person whom you intend to marry or with whom you intend to form a household Any other natural person having the same legal residence as you d.
 In which city department or agency does he or she work?